 Approach

-To assess the feasibility of estimating maternity parameters a simulation study was done using the 3PLF to generate data for populations with varying reproductive frequencies (Figure 1).
+To assess the feasibility of estimating maternity parameters a simulation study was carried out using the 3PLF to generate data for populations with varying reproductive frequencies (Figure 1).
 Simulations were conducted for a range of gear selectivities and sample sizes reflective of those typically available in reproductive studies and fishery sampling programs.
 The performance of three methods in estimating ‘true’ maternity parameters from simulated data was tested by examining precision, bias, and interval coverage.
 To illustrate the effects of misspecifying maternity parameters, lifetime reproductive output was calculated for each simulated population using parameters derived from each of the methods, and by substituting maturity parameters for maternity parameters.
 Finally, empirical data from previously published studies were reanalysed to illustrate possible strategies for estimating maternity parameters and making inferences on reproductive frequency.
 All simulation modelling and data analysis was conducted using the R language (R Core Team 2018) and the Template Model Builder (TMB) R package (Kristensen et al. 2016).

 Approach used to generate simulated data and test the performance of four methods for calculating maternity parameters.